-Ensuring access to quality health care is an urgent and longstanding priority for the National Breast Cancer Coalition (NBCC).
-It is an essential component of our mission to end breast cancer.
-NBCC’s grassroots Board of Directors approved a Framework for a Health Care System Guaranteeing Access to Quality Health Care for All, which built on NBCC’s Principles for Quality Care.
-Using this framework, NBCC works to identify, advocate for, and support the implementation of laws such as the “Affordable Care Act” which marked important steps forward in access to quality health care.
-In addition, NBCC remains committed to protecting vital existing programs such as the Breast and Cervical Cancer Treatment Program (BCCTP).
+Ensuring access to quality health care is an urgent and longstanding priority for the National Breast Cancer Coalition (NBCC) and an essential component of our mission to end breast cancer.
+NBCC’s grassroots Board of Directors approved a Framework for a Health Care System Guaranteeing Access to Quality Health Care for All and works to identify, advocate for, and support implementing laws such as the “Affordable Care Act,” marked critical steps toward access to quality health care.
+Also, NBCC remains committed to protecting vital existing programs such as the Breast and Cervical Cancer Treatment Program (BCCTP).

 In 2010, NBCC endorsed and advocated for the passage of the “Affordable Care Act” (ACA).
 This landmark legislation marked critical steps forward in providing access to quality health care for individuals with and at risk of breast cancer.
 NBCC continues to support the implementation and expansion of the Act.
-The ACA provides breast cancer survivors and others vital protections from many of the past practices of the health care system- including the elimination of lifetime caps and restrictions for women and men with preexisting conditions.
+The ACA provides breast cancer survivors and other vital protections from many of the health care system’s past practices, including eliminating lifetime insurance caps and restrictions for women and men with preexisting conditions.
 As a result of NBCC’s advocacy, the ACA requires consumer representation on any committees, boards, panels, or commissions formed under the law.
-Also, insurance companies are required to cover the routine patient care costs for clinical trial participation and cannot discriminate against an individual based on participation in a clinical trial.
-The law brings the country closer to truly comprehensive health care reform that will help the millions of individuals with and at risk of breast cancer.
+Also, insurance companies must cover the routine patient care costs for clinical trial participation and cannot discriminate against an individual based on their involvement in a clinical trial.
+The law brings the country closer to comprehensive health care reform that will help the millions of individuals with and at risk of breast cancer.